SquadroneSystem/vrbrain_nuttx/NuttX/apps/examples/README.txt

       milliseonds) between each sample.
 If CONFIG_NSH_BUILTIN_APPS
       is defined, then this value is the default delay if no other delay is provided on the command line.
 Default:  100 milliseconds

+examples/random
+^^^^^^^^^^^^^^^

+  This is a very simply test of /dev/random.
+It simple collects random numbers and displays them on the console.

+  Prerequistes:

+    CONFIG_DEV_RANDOM - Support for /dev/random must be enabled in order to select this example.

+  Configuration:

+    CONFIG_EXAMPLES_RANDOM - Enables the /dev/random test
+    CONFIG_EXAMPLES_MAXSAMPLES - This is the size of the /dev/random I/O
+      buffer in units of 32-bit samples.
+Careful!
+This buffer is allocated on the stack as needed!
+Default 64.
+    CONFIG_EXAMPLES_NSAMPLES; - When you execute the rand command, a number of samples ranging from 1 to EXAMPLES_MAXSAMPLES may be specified.
+If no argument is specified, this is the default number of samples that\
+      will be collected and displayed.
+Default 8

 examples/relays
 ^^^^^^^^^^^^^^^